-Word spread great brooms could be made from it so soon farmers began to plant it as a crop.
+Word spread that great brooms could be made from it, so soon farmers began to plant it as a crop.

 By the mid 1800s most of it was being grown in East Central Illinois, and naturally a booming broom making industry followed.

 Bifocals to broom corn, boy Ben Franklin sure did a lot of stuff.

 Nowadays most brooms are made with synthetic strands, so the whole business of broom corn is nearly extinct, but the memory is kept alive with this thriving annual festival.

 After the official kick-off we wasted no time getting to one of the main events, The National Broom Sweeping Contest.

 We scrambled our way through the crowd to catch a peek of the contestants frantically sweeping broom corn seeds through a maze to a hole at the end.

 The sweeper with the most grains in the hole within the one minute time limit is crowned Champion and presented with an authentic commemorative broom corn broom.
 Don’t be using that to sweep off the back porch!

 As the excitement died down we headed over to the demonstration tent where real broom corn brooms were being made.
 These were no factory fashioned brooms.